Land Development Code

-Nuisance and behavior issues are being addressed through Neighborhood Code Compliance (NCC) and the San Diego Police Department (SDPD) as appropriate.
+Nuisance and behavior issues are being addressed through Code Enforcement and the San Diego Police Department (SDPD) as appropriate.
 SDPD is currently issuing $1000 administrative citations to responsible parties on disturbance calls for loud music and/or loud parties in violation of Municipal Code Chapter 5 Noise Regulations.
 The program began as a pilot program in Mid City and now applies citywide.
 Contact NCC at (619) 236-5500 for additional information on the administrative citation program.

 On July 24, 2007, the City Council adopted amendments to address inconsistent physical development related to mini dorms Report 07-115 (PDF) and ordinance (PDF).
 The regulations have helped reduce the potential for mini dorm conversions.
 Following is a summary of the regulations:

 - RS zone (lots with less than 10,000 square feet):